Sigmapitech/area-techno-tester/considerations/mobile-kotlin/README.md

 * No one in the group has prior experience, so the learning curve is high.
 * Android Studio is heavy and slow, especially on machines with limited RAM.
-* Kotlin still feels a lot like Java, which isn’t very appealing to work with.
+* Kotlin still feels a lot like Java, which isn't very appealing to work with.
 * Limited to Android only, which is a dealbreaker for cross-platform needs.

 ## Use Cases